 A quick look at volunteering in the USA…

-- Volunteer trips in USA are available year-round with two start dates every month
+- Volunteer trips in USA are available year-round with start dates every Monday

 - Choose from 4 meaningful volunteer project options

 - Volunteer opportunities based in New Orleans in the state of Louisiana

 - Volunteers stay in dormitory style accommodation

 - Between 1 and 10 volunteers start in New Orleans each month

 - Program fees from US$520 (approximately £435) for 1 week

 - Included in your USA volunteer trip: airport pick-up, orientation, accommodation, meals and 24/7 support in the USA

 - Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organisation in United States to support meaningful community projects and local employment.

 - Superior support - your experienced IVHQ Program Manager, teamed with our local team in United States will ensure you feel supported every step of the way - from planning to volunteering.